tinnamchoi/oop-project/plan/plan.md

     + lower defense = 1 skill point
   - special attack
     + attribute attacks that can be used any time
-      * if attribute is stronger, then 2xdamage dealt
+      * if attribute is stronger, then 2x damage dealt
-      * if attribute is weaker, then 1/2xdamage dealt
+      * if attribute is weaker, then 1/2x damage dealt
       * if attribute is the same, then damage dealt
     + damage is dependent on opponent's defense hp
       * equal/higher defense -> base damage